k-petro/variability_quant/README.md

 Furthermore, prediction intervals are constructed from each model and evaluated on 2 metrics.

 The datasets options are: `concrete, energy, housing, wine, yacht`.
-The model options are: `ngboost, subRF, mc`.
+The model options are: `ngboost, mc`.
-Alpha is the parameter used to define confidence level := 1-α The experiment is done by executing in shell the following command:
+Alpha is the parameter used to define confidence level := 1-α The experiment is done by two scripts.

+For the python script, executing in shell the following command:
 `./test_model -data <dataset_option> -nf <number_of_testing_folds> -model <model_option> -a <alpha>`

+For the R script, `cd` to the "subsampled Random Forest" folder and execute in shell the following command:
+`./testing_script.R`